joomengine/jcb-documentation/029-How-to-overwrite-the-custom-fields.md

 * `metadescription`
 * `metadata`

-These fields exist in every Admin View—even if you don't explicitly add them.
+These fields exist in every Admin View-even if you don't explicitly add them.
 By default, **only the ID and State fields** appear in the List View.

 ---